At which campus can I study this program?

 Available at the following campuses: Altoona, Berks, Harrisburg

 This option is a program of study in the science of exercise.
-This program offers Kinesiology background and applied experience in fitness assessment, exercise physiology, exercise psychology, motor skill development, nutrition and healthy living skills.
+This program offers Kinesiology background and applied experience in fitness assessment, exercise physiology, exercise psychology, motor skill development, nutrition, and healthy living skills.
 Graduates will be able to scientifically assess fitness levels of individuals.
 Analyzing those assessments, graduates will then be capable of designing and implementing appropriate exercise programs.
-Students acquire basic business skills in accounting, marketing, management and entrepreneurial skills.
-Students choosing the Science Emphasis will select courses from a department list that will enhance their opportunity for graduate studies in Kinesiology-related fields, physical therapy and medical schools.
-The completion of the Exercise Science Option will enable graduates to compete for employment in the corporate fitness arena, private fitness clubs, community-based fitness organizations, hospital and university settings or possibly to operate their own health and fitness company.
+Students in the Business Emphasis acquire basic business skills in accounting, marketing, management and entrepreneurial skills.
+Students choosing the Science Emphasis will select courses from a department list, including courses in basic science, social science, exercise and health sciences, and other related coursework, that will enhance their opportunity for graduate studies in fields related to Kinesiology and allied health, such as physical therapy, athletic training, and medicine.
+The completion of the Exercise Science Option will enable graduates to compete for employment in private, corporate, or community-based fitness organizations, in hospital or university settings, and be prepared to apply for graduate programs in allied health fields.

 What is Kinesiology?